 What Is Gross Score In Golf?

-Gross score in golf is simply the total number of shots actually played or incurred
+Gross score in is the total number of golf shots that were actually played or incurred as penalty shots

 (Image credit: Getty Images)